-Though components have been on the horizon for a long time, so far they failed to make good on their promises.
-OSGi is the first technology that actually succeeded with a component system that is solving many real problems in software development.
+Components have been on the horizon for a long time now, however so far they failed to make good on their promises.
+OSGi is the first technology that succeeded with a component system that solves many real software development problems.
 Adopters of OSGi technology see significantly reduced complexity in almost all aspects of development.
 Code is easier to write and test, reuse is increased, build systems become significantly simpler, deployment is more manageable, bugs are detected early, and the runtime provides an enormous insight into what is running.
-Most important, it works as is testified by the wide adoption and use in popular applications like Eclipse and Spring.
+Most importantly, it works (see Testimonials).

 - Bundles – Bundles are the OSGi components made by the developers.